HL7/fhir-pacio-cognitive-status/input/pagecontent/profile_highlights_and_guidance.md

 ![BCS CAM Example](BCS_CAM_Example.png){:style="float: none;"}

 **Guidance and Notes:**
-1. Here is how the ‘event-location’ extension is used to point to a FHIR Location resource.
+1. Here is how the ‘event-location’ extension is used to point to a FHIR Location resource to indicate where the observation event occurred.
 2. Use the right LOINC code to indicate the particular kind of cognitive assessment.
 In this case the LOINC code ‘86585-7’ is used to indicate ‘Signs and Symptoms of Delirium (from CAM©)’.
 3. The ‘category’ field should contain the value ‘survey’ for a PAC assessment.